Grant Shapps: We’re bringing travel ‘back to the good old days’

 He described the approach taken in response to Omicron which saw testing and isolation requirements reintroduced, as a “handbrake being slammed on by the Government”.

-He told Sky News: “If there is another variant of concern, measures will be brought in.
+He said: “If there is another variant of concern, measures will be brought in.

 “We hope those will be targeted just on countries which have the variants of concern, rather than the blanket ban that we saw a couple of months ago.”